itsdrvgo/peeramp-file-server/README.md

         "message": "string", // - The message of the response "data": {
             "files": {
-                "data": {
-                    "key": "string", // - The key of the file "url": "string", // - The url of the file "size": "number", // - The size of the file "name": "string", // - The name of the file },
+                "key": "string", // - The key of the file "url": "string", // - The url of the file "size": "number", // - The size of the file "name": "string", // - The name of the file }[], // - The images that were compressed "uploaderId": "string", // - The id of the user who uploaded the file } | "undefined" // - The data of the response }
-                "error": {
-                    "code": "string" // - The error code "message": "string" // - The error message "data": "any" // - The error data } | null
-            }[], // - The images that were compressed
-            "uploaderId": "string", // - The id of the user who uploaded the file } | "undefined" // - The data of the response }
     ```

+### SOCKET

+The server also provides a socket for the Peeramp client to interact with.
+The socket is used to send and receive messages between the client and the server.
+The socket is initialized on the `/` route (i.e. `http://localhost:3001/`).
+We will be changing the route to `/api/socket` in the future.

+-   **Message Types**

+    -   `image_upload_progress` - The message type for the image upload progress event.
+    -   `pdf_upload_progress` - The message type for the pdf upload progress event.
+    -   `pdf_extract_progress` - The message type for the pdf extract progress event.
+    -   `video_upload_progress` - The message type for the video upload progress event.

+We will be adding more message types in the future.

 ### Conclusion